OhiaJanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod -R a+X .` to adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

 Use `mkdir -m 751 dir_holberton` to creates a directory called my_dir with permissions 751 in the working directory

+Use `chgrp school hello` script that changes group owner to school for the file hello